 Students with disabilities

 While not every child who struggles to read has a disability, many students with disabilities struggle with reading and writing.
 If your student is struggling to learn to read and write, or is falling behind grade level, they may benefit from special education services.
-If your child is not getting special education services, speak to someone at your school about starting the evaluation process to determine whether your child has a disability that’s limiting their progress.
-If your child is already getting special education services, you and the school should work to make sure he or she is getting the most appropriate services to address learning needs.
+If your child is not getting special education services, speak to someone at your school about starting the evaluation process to figure out whether your child has a disability that’s getting in the way of their progress.
+If your child is already getting special education services, you and the school should work to make sure he or she is getting the best services to address their learning needs.

 See below for more information on the types of disabilities that can impact reading, the rights of students with disabilities, and types of services and supports.

-Children who don't receive the support they need to develop basic literacy skills when they are young will continue to struggle in higher grades until they can build the foundation they need to read longer, more complicated materials covered in the later school years.
-These students, even if already in middle or high school, still need instruction in foundational skills to catch up to their peers.
-However, it's important to provide adolescent readers with appealing, age-appropriate books, so they won't become frustrated and lose interest in school.
+Children who don't get the support they need to develop basic literacy skills when they are young will continue to struggle in higher grades.
+Students struggling to read, even if they are already in middle or high school, still need to be taught foundational skills so they will be able to read longer, more difficult material.
+However, it's important to give teen readers age-appropriate books, so they won't become frustrated and lose interest in school.
 For example, if you ask a teenager to read about "Spot the Dog," it's likely that they’ll walk away from the lesson.

 Some tips for helping struggling teen readers include:

-- Using assistive technology, such as digital textbooks with read aloud software, to allow students to access grade level materials that they are unable to decode.
+- Using AT to allow students to access grade level materials that they are unable to decode.

-- Providing intensive tutoring and specialized instruction outside the classroom to build foundational skills.
+- Providing intensive and specific tutoring outside the classroom to build foundational skills.

 - Offering reading materials that match student interests, even if they're not "academic" -- for example, magazines or comics -- and encouraging older youth to focus on their own improvement.

-Some common intervention programs that target adolescents include: Wilson Just Words, the Strategic Adolescent Reading Intervention (STARI), and Really Great Reading's Phonics Blitz and Phonics Boost.
+Some common intervention programs for adolescents include: Wilson Just Words, the Strategic Adolescent Reading Intervention (STARI), and Really Great Reading's Phonics Blitz and Phonics Boost.